gyro-project/mvc-bundle/README.md

 arguments, starting with the controller action.

 That is what the `TokenContext` class is for.
-Just add a typehint for it to any action and NoFrameworkBundle will pass this object into your action.
+Just add a typehint for it to any action and MVCBundle will pass this object into your action.
 From it you have access to various security related methods:

 ```php